 - Submit your final digital portfolio to your teacher or AP coordinator by their established deadline.

-- After you forward your portfolio to your teacher or AP coordinator, sign back in to the web application occasionally to see your portfolio status and to make sure your AP coordinator forwards your portfolio to the AP Program by 11:59 p.m.
-ET on May 20, 2021.
+- After you forward your portfolio to your teacher or AP coordinator, sign back in to the web application occasionally to see your portfolio status.
+The AP coordinator will need to submit your portfolio to the AP Program by the AP Program deadline in early May.
 Only AP coordinators can take this final step, and only portfolios that have a "Sent to AP" status at the time of this deadline will be received by the AP Program and scored.